 Learn how to calculate your transfer efficiency (from Coating Delivery Technology, LLC)

-Why First-Pass Transfer Efficiency
+Why First-Pass Transfer Efficiency is important

 Simply put, the higher percentage of first pass powder that stays with the part the lower percentage that is either wasted, in spray to waste, or must be reclaimed.